fasas1/RellishFood/README.md

 4. Data validation: Ensure that data sent to the API is validated and meets the required criteria.
 5. Payment integration(Stripe):  Ensure that client can order and make payment for menu-items.
 6. Error handling: Properly handle and return meaningful error messages to clients
-7. API documentation: Provide clear documentation for developers to understand and utilize the API endpoints.
+7. API documentation: Provide clear documentation for developers to understand and utilize the API endpoints

 ## Technologies Used
 #### The Restaurant Web API project is built using the following technologies: